Description

 - Starch

-Bioplastics demand per region is broken down for the different types of plastics:
+The demand for bioplastics per region is broken down for these different types of plastic:

 - Polylactic acid (PLA)